nerdyrasa/conference-form/README.md

 ##### Unobtrusive Javascript

 If Javascript is unavailable, all information required should be visible.
-For example, the “Your Job Role�? text field should already be available if someone selects “Other."
+For example, the "Your Job Role" text field should already be available if someone selects "Other".

 ---